Breadline

 Founder: Mike Kirkwood established BREADLINE in 1995 as a former member of Christ Church Purley.

-Governance Structure: The charity is governed by 8-9 trustees and operates as a charitable company incorporated under memorandum and articles (amended by special resolution in September 2012).
+Governance Structure: The charity is governed by 9 trustees and operates as a charitable company incorporated under memorandum and articles (amended by special resolution in September 2012).
 The charity has no employees receiving benefits over £60,000.

 Key Philosophy: The founder's guiding principle states: “Our aim is to stand alongside the poor as friends and help them through a life-giving process of transformation.”
-The charity emphasizes empowering local partners to build “ministries with lasting impact on their communities” and ensuring that “Christians really care.”
+The charity emphasises empowering local partners to build “ministries with lasting impact on their communities” and ensuring that “Christians really care.”

 How to Apply

 BREADLINE does not have a public application process.
 The charity operates through established partnerships with local churches and charities in Moldova that have been developed over many years.
-Grants are awarded based on trustee discretion to known partner organizations rather than through competitive application rounds.
+Grants are awarded based on trustee discretion to known partner organisations rather than through competitive application rounds.

 The charity's website does not provide application forms, guidelines, or open calls for proposals.
-Instead, funding decisions appear to be made through ongoing relationships with partner churches and organizations that the trustees know and trust.
+Instead, funding decisions appear to be made through ongoing relationships with partner churches and organisations that the trustees know and trust.

 Getting on Their Radar